AzureAD/microsoft-authentication-library-for-dotnet/tests/devapps/Managed Identity apps/MSIHelperService/readme.md

 4. Azure ARC
 5. Cloud Shell

 ## How can I test these different sources?

 MSAL .Net team has deployed a Managed Identity helper service called the MSIHelper service, using which you should be able to test the following sources.

-1. App Service (version : 2019-08-01)
+1. Web App (version : 2019-08-01)
+2. Function App (version : 2019-08-01)
-2. Virtual Machine (IMDS)
+3. Virtual Machine (IMDS)
-3. Service Fabric
+4. Service Fabric (wil be available soon)
-4. Azure ARC
+5. Azure ARC (wil be available soon)

 # Troubleshooting the test service

 ## Where is this service deployed?

 The protected test service can be accessed by going to [https://service.msidlab.com/](https://service.msidlab.com/).
 You can also use the [MSI Helper Swagger](https://service.msidlab.com/swagger/index.html) to test this service.

 ## What are the different endpoints the MSI Helper service exposes?